 ASU–Beebe began the concurrent enrollment program in the Fall 2001.
 The total concurrent fall enrollment was 295 students.
 High schools that participated the first year were as follows:

 Act 1097 of 1991 and Act 936 of 2007 of the Arkansas General Assembly provided for students who have completed the eighth grade, are enrolled in an accredited high school, and meet the admission standards of ASU-Beebe can concurrently enroll for academic courses.
 Qualified students can earn college credit prior to high school graduation.
 Act 936 also distinguished between students taking college courses at high schools (Endorsed Concurrent Enrollment) and those students taking college courses at the University (Concurrent Enrollment).

 Foothills Vocational Technical School was established in 1965 and has operated at its present location in Searcy, Arkansas, fifteen miles north of Beebe, since its inception.
-In 1991 the school’s name changed to Foothills Technical Institute due to Arkansas legislation.10 Effective July 1, 2003, Foothills Technical Institute in Searcy merged with ASU-Beebe to become ASU-Searcy, A Technical Campus of ASU-Beebe.
+In 1991 the school’s name changed to Foothills Technical Institute due to Arkansas legislation.
+Effective July 1, 2003, Foothills Technical Institute in Searcy merged with ASU-Beebe and was initially named ASU-Searcy, A Technical Campus of ASU-Beebe.
 It was understood that the campus would maintain its technical emphasis, offering occupational training in a variety of technical fields.